-Introduction
+1. Introduction

-If you were to describe the arrangement of furniture in your office you would probably make use of the spatial relations between different items.
+If you were to describe the arrangement of furniture in your office, you would probably make use of the spatial relations between different items.
 You may recognize without effort that "the bookshelf is to the left of the desk" although this relationship is not directly specified by perception and requires active construal.
-In fact, relational processing may be foundational to higher cognition (Halford, Wilson, & Phillips, 2010).
+The same holds for spatiotemporal relations.
+If you were to describe, for instance, that "the dog is running toward the ball," you would have to extract that relationship from the position and movement direction of the dog and the position of the ball.
+This kind of relational processing is ubiquitous in daily life and may in fact lay the foundation for higher cognition (Halford, Wilson, & Phillips, 2010; Knauff, 2013).